Chuset21/Inventory-App/README.md

 ### Loading appwrite configuration into flutter environment

-In the root directory you should have a `.env` file, which should look something like this
+In the root directory you should have a `.env` file, which should look something like this:

 ```dotenv
 APPWRITE_ENDPOINT=https://cloud.appwrite.io/v1